 In Muiredge we aim to promote positive relationships.
+We have three simple school rules for everyone to follow we expect everyone to be:

+- Ready to Learn

+- Respectful to everyone

+- Safe at all times

+Staff collectively worked together to form our Muiredge 'Behaviour Blueprint' which sets the routines, expectations and procedures for promoting positive relationships.

+We are committed to building promoting strong relationships through:

+- Attachment Informed Trauma Sensitive practice

-We have three simple school expectations for everyone to follow: - Ready to Learn - Respectful to everyone - Safe always Staff collectively worked together to form our Muiredge 'Behaviour Blueprint' which sets the routines, expectations and procedures for promoting positive relationships.
-We are committed to building promoting strong relationships through: - Visible adult consistencies - Relentless Routines - Recognition of effort and Behaviour (all classes have a pupil recognition board) - Behaviour Intervention Strategies - Restorative Conversations All Staff strive and aim to provide quality-learning experiences within a secure, happy and safe environment, which enables each child to fulfil his or her potential to develop as a tolerant, understanding and caring individual and ultimately to be a responsible citizen, who can face the challenges of a modern society with confidence.
+- Visible adult consistencies

+- Relentless Routines

+- Recognition of effort and Behaviour (all classes have a pupil recognition board)

+- Behaviour Intervention Strategies

+- Restorative Conversations

+All Staff strive and aim to provide quality-learning experiences within a secure, happy and safe environment, which enables each child to fulfil his or her potential to develop as a tolerant, understanding and caring individual and ultimately to be a responsible citizen, who can face the challenges of a modern society with confidence.

 All children learn at a different pace and have individual needs.
 Consequently, it is our aim that every child is provided with a variety of learning experiences and has access to a full and challenging curriculum, regardless of sex, race, religion, culture or ability.

 It is our aim to encourage all of our pupils to have respect and consideration for other people holding different views and having different cultures to their own.

 We show a commitment to counteracting prejudice and injustice whatever form it may take and it is the responsibility of the Senior Leadership Team to investigate and take action on any alleged incident.

 How we deliver the curriculum as well as what we deliver has an impact on pupil progress and attainment.
 We endeavour to use a variety of approaches to suit a range of learning styles, supporting and challenging pupils where appropriate.
 Children work individually and collaboratively, sharing ideas and helping each other to progress.
 Through a formative assessment approach, pupils are more aware of what to improve and how to improve their work.

+The opinions of our pupils are valued and they are given a voice through a very active Pupil Council called 'The Buzz Group', which meets regularly.
+The agenda is set by the pupils themselves with everyone having the opportunity to have their opinion heard through class representation.
+All learners are part of a Pupil Leadership Group that meets once a month.
+Groups range from BSL to Outdoor play and our learners enjoy leading change across the school.